 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Colombia has five commercial hubs in the country: Bogota, Medellin, Cali, Barranquilla, and Cartagena.
-In contrast, most Latin American countries have only one or two major cities, while Colombia offers U.S exporters access to multiple commercial hubs, each of which has its own American Chamber of Commerce.
-While these cities and many other secondary cities offer unique market opportunities, they are close enough via air routes that it is common to have one partner (agent, distributor, or a representative) cover the entire country.
+Colombia has five major commercial hubs: Bogota, Medellin, Cali, Barranquilla, and Cartagena.
+In contrast to many Latin American countries which have only one or two major cities, Colombia offers U.S exporters access to multiple commercial centers, each of which has its own American Chamber of Commerce.
+While these cities and many other secondary cities offer unique market opportunities, they are close enough via air routes that it is common to have one partner (agent, distributer, or representative) cover the entire country.